Foxhound: Characteristics

 Foxhounds are medium-large dogs and males typically weigh 29-32 kg (65-70 lb) and females 27-29 kg (60-65 lb).
 Height for males measures 55-63 cm (22-25 in) and females 53-60 cm (21-24 in).
 Foxhounds have a short coat, and long, strong legs, as well as deep chests for lots of lung space.
+Physically, a foxhound resembles a large beagle.

 Disposition

 Foxhounds generally display a gentle and affectionate temperament.
 Foxhounds are highly active and energetic, and therefore require activity and exercise.
 Foxhounds are sociable and these dogs have great stamina, sense of smell, and enjoy being in a pack, as they are bred for hunting in packs.

 Fox hunting

 In fox hunting, the foxhound's namesake, packs of foxhounds track and chase fox while hunters follow along on horseback.
 Fox hunting has shifted over the years and may differ depending on the country.
 Some changes over time include focusing on chasing rather than killing, and chasing other creatures, such as the coyote, instead of only the fox.